arangodb/arangodb/Documentation/UserManual/FoxxManager.md

 Behind the Foxx Manager scenes{#UserManualFoxxManagerBehindScences}
 ===================================================================

-In the previous chapter we have seen how to install and install applications.
+In the previous chapter we have seen how to install and uninstall applications.
 We now go into more details.

 There are five steps when installing or uninstalling applications.